Siteimprove/alfa-act-r/README.md

 $ yarn fixtures [old | new]
 ```

-If non argument is provided, both will be downloaded.
+If no argument is provided, both will be downloaded.

 ### Generate report